 Mercury is the closest planet to the sun.
 As such, it circles the sun faster than all the other planets, which is why Romans named it after the swift-footed messenger god Mercury.

-As the planet nearest the sun, the surface of Mercury can reach a scorching 840 degrees F (450 degrees C).
-However, since this world doesn't have a real atmosphere to entrap any heat, at night temperatures can plummet to minus 275 degrees F (minus 170 degrees C), a more than 1,100 degrees F (600 degree C) temperature swing that is the greatest in the solar system.
+Because the planet is so close to the sun, Mercury's surface temperature can reach a scorching 840 degrees F (450 C).
+However, since this world doesn't have a real atmosphere to entrap any heat, at night temperatures can plummet to minus 275 F (minus 170 C), a temperature swing of more than 1,100 degrees F (600 degree C), the greatest in the solar system.

 Mercury is the smallest planet — it is only slightly larger than Earth's moon.
 Since it has no significant atmosphere to stop impacts, the planet is pockmarked with craters.
-For instance, about 4 billion years ago, a roughly 60-mile-wide (100-kilometer-wide) asteroid struck Mercury with an impact equal to 1 trillion 1-megaton bombs, creating a vast impact crater roughly 960 miles (1,550 kilometers) wide.
+About 4 billion years ago, an asteroid roughly 60 miles wide (100 kilometers) struck Mercury with an impact equal to 1 trillion 1-megaton bombs, creating a vast impact crater roughly 960 miles (1,550 km) wide.
 Known as the Caloris Basin, this crater could hold the entire state of Texas.

 A completely unexpected discovery Mariner 10 made was that Mercury possessed a magnetic field.
 Planets theoretically generate magnetic fields only if they spin quickly and possess a molten core.
 But Mercury takes 59 days to rotate and is so small — just roughly one-third Earth's size — that its core should have cooled off long ago.
 The recent discovery from 2007 Earth-based radar observations that Mercury's core may still be molten could help explain its magnetism.